 In front of the castle is a skate park for kids and right next to that is the entrance to the amazing castle gardens.

-The castle gardens or Jardim do Castelo de Abrantes where founded in the last quarter of the 19th century and are one of the oldest gardens in the area.
-The gardens are made up of winding paths, ponds with ducks and swans, some unique flowers and impressive old trees all framed by the castle and amazing views over the stretches of landscapes below.
-It’s a wonderful tranquil place for walking and admiring flowers, insects and the birds that live in the park.
+The castle gardens or Jardim do Castelo de Abrantes were founded in the last quarter of the 19th century and are one of the oldest gardens in the area.
+The gardens are made up of winding paths, ponds with ducks and swans, some unique flowers, and impressive old trees all framed by the castle and amazing views over the stretches of landscapes below.
+It’s a wonderfully tranquil place for walking and admiring flowers, insects, and the birds that live in the park.

 Back view of the Igreja de São João Baptista, Abrantes